F1LT3R/blog/_posts/2010-06-23-make-an-html5-javascript-interactive-ninja-game-character-with-processing-js.markdown

 - Games
 ---

-I was asked back at the start of the year by [.NET Magazine](https://www.creativebloq.com/net-magazine) to write a JavaScript article on the subject of my choice. .NET Magazine (called "Practical Web Design" in the USA), kindly agreed to let me reprint the article.
+I was asked at the start of the year by [.NET Magazine](https://www.creativebloq.com/net-magazine) to write a JavaScript article on the subject of my choice.
+I decided it would be fun to introduce people to [Processing.js](http://processingjs.org/) by writing a article on how to build your own interactive Ninja character on the HTML5 [Canvas](https://www.w3schools.com/html/html5_canvas.asp) element.

+.NET Magazine (called "Practical Web Design" in the USA), kindly agreed to let me reprint the article.
 So here it is, complete with working code examples:

 ## 🕹Try The Demo!